Oleg Maisenberg: Recordings

-Maisenberg has participated in numerous recordings and TV productions including LPs and CDs with compositions by Schubert, Schumann, Liszt, Rachmaninov, Scriabin, Stravinsky, Berg, Webern, Schönberg, and Darius Milhaud have appeared under the Orfeo, Harmonia Mundi, Teldec and Deutsche Grammophon labels, and recordings in the field of chamber music have been released by ECM, Preiser Records and the Philips labels.
+Maisenberg participated in recordings and TV productions with works by Schubert, Schumann, Liszt, Rachmaninov, Scriabin, Stravinsky, Berg, Webern, Schönberg, and Darius Milhaud, published by Orfeo, Harmonia Mundi, Teldec and Deutsche Grammophon, and recordings of chamber music were released by ECM, Preiser Records and Philips.
+He recorded an album of French music for clarinet and piano with Sabine Meyer.
+Selections of his Konzerthaus concerts were issued on five CDs, reissued by the Glissando label.